Robert-M-Lucas/rss2/README.md

 - Remove the compiled binary part of a file: `rss strip myfile.rss`
 - Recompile a file: `rss recompile myfile.rss`
 - Extract the Rust source from an rss file: `rss extract myfile.rss`
+- Create an rss file from an existing rust project: `rss pack project_dir`
 - Read this README: `rss readme`
 - Command help: `rss help`